shailesh2692/shailesh2692/README.md

 [https://medium.com/@sahu2shailesh](https://medium.com/@sahu2shailesh)

-A special thanks to [https://github.com/PlayingNumbers] from 365 Data Science for inspiring and guiding me to add this feature.
+A special thanks to [Ken Jee](https://github.com/PlayingNumbers) from 365 Data Science for inspiring and guiding me to add this feature.